JoaoGuimaraes22/2020-Todo/README.md

   - Learn about fb cloud;
   - Learn about rapid deployment with firebase;

-- Build and deploy full stack web app with Node, Express, React and Firebase;
+- Build and deploy full stack web app React and Firebase;

 - Learn MongoDB:
   - (I know nothing of mongoDB, only that it's used a lot with node, express, react);

+- Learn about simple full-stack deployment, maybe with Heroku;

+- Build and deploty a full stack web app with React, Express, and MongoDB;

 - Master SQL (MySQL):
   - Fully understand RDBMS;